 - 05/05/2017, We submitted the track proposal to ACM SAC 2018

 The ACM Symposium on Applied Computing is recognized as a primary forum for applied computer scientists and application developers from around the world to interact and present their work.
-The 32nd ACM Symposium on Applied Computing (ACM SAC 2017) will be held in Marrakech, Morocco during April 3-7, 2017.
+The 33rd ACM Symposium on Applied Computing (ACM SAC 2018) will be held in Pau, France, April 9 – 13, 2018.
 It is sponsored by the ACM Special Interest Group on Applied Computing (SIGAPP) and is presented in cooperation with other ACM Special Interest Groups.

 Track on Recommender Systems

 With the development of information technologies, human beings are more and more surrounded with floods of information, which further results in problems a person can have in understanding an issue or making decisions that can be caused by the presence of too much information.
 Recommender systems (RecSys) have proven to be helpful in alleviating this information overload problem, providing personalized services and assisting users’ decision making.
 The basic idea behind RecSys is to infer users’ tastes from their past behaviors (such as user ratings, purchases, reviews, click-throughs, etc).
 RecSys have been widely applied in a number of areas, including eCommerce (e.g., Amazon, eBay), movies (e.g., Netflix, Moviepilot), music (e.g., Pandora, Spotify), news (e.g., Yahoo news), tags (e.g., Flickr), social media (e.g., Twitter), online education (e.g., Coursera), and so forth.